 Thanks to the waterproofing in the main structure, you remain aloof from foggy lenses, and in adverse weather conditions, your camera works just fine.
 And like we have been saying, make it last longer with those Lithium batteries if you want the hunting to go on for long.

-So to sum up, you can do a lot of things starting from hunting prey, monitoring intruders in your farm or inside/outside your own home to just enjoying wildlife as they do their job: this camera lets you do it all.
+So to sum up, you can do a lot of things starting from hunting prey, monitoring intruders on your farm or inside/outside your own home to just enjoying wildlife as they do their job: this camera lets you do it all.

 Working Procedure of Trail Cameras:

 With the movement, you are supposed to be pretty clear: when an animal moves in front of it, within the detection range of the trail cam, it picks up the motion and starts clicking pictures or making videos of it.
-About the temperature-driven ones, these pick up the changes in temperature within the detection range of the camera.
+The temperature-driven ones, these pick up the changes in temperature within the detection range of the camera.

 If you have seen the movie Predator, you’ll know what we are talking about.
 Do you remember how the Predator picked up the thermal conditions of the men and women due to their body temperatures and then feasted on them?
 Here, the camera works as the partial Predator by making that change, which the animal’s temperature brings, except that it doesn’t eat it.
 That would be gross.

 Now, let’s get to the science of this.
-The cameras have what they PIR or Passive Infrared sensors.
+The cameras have PIR or Passive Infrared sensors.
 These recognize either the motion or the heat emitting from the animals.
 How so?
 The sensors contain IR-sensing materials.
 In front of them, optical fitters or windows are placed inside the camera.
 This window, creating a certain angle, lets the camera “see” to a certain distance that we call the “detection range.”
 With the change in the placement of the optical fitters, the angle keeps changing: the more extensive the edge, the smaller the detection range, and the narrower the angle, the more extensive the detection range.
 When inside the range, the IR-sensors sense equivalent IR, they stay quiet, or inactive.
 But when they sense a change in the IR, they become active and take pictures or record videos for you.

 Types of Trail Cameras: